Pizza Babka

 - Once chilled, use a sharp knife to cut the dough in half lengthwise down the cylinder to expose the filling, creating two long logs of dough.
 Twist these two logs together and place the dough in the prepared loaf pan.
 Repeat with the remaining dough.
 Cover both loaf pans with plastic wrap or a dish towel and set aside to rise at room temperature for an hour.

-- When dough is done with the second rise, brush the top of each loaf with the olive oil and sprinkle the Pecorino Romano and Italian herbs on top.
+- When the dough is done with the second rise, brush the top of each loaf with olive oil and sprinkle the Pecorino Romano and Italian herbs on top.

 - Bake the babka.
 Preheat the oven to 350 °F. Once at temperature, bake the loaves for 45 to 55 minutes, until the top of the loaf is golden brown and the inside registers 190 °F using an instant read thermometer.
 Allow the breads to cool in the pans for 15 minutes, then transfer to a wire rack to cool for an additional 15 minutes before serving.